OpenTranslationBible/open-bible/en-GB/43.John/md/john-13.md

 ## John 13:31

-When he had gone out, Jesus said, “Now is the Son of Man glorified, and God is glorified in Him.
+After he had gone out, Jesus said, “Now the Son of Man is glorified, and God is glorified in Him.

 ## John 13:32

-If God is glorified in Him, God will also glorify Him in Himself, and will glorify Him immediately.
+If God is honored in Him, God will also honor Him in Himself, and will do so immediately.

 ## John 13:33